yogesh-studypad/cocos-docs/manual/studio/v4/chapter2/IntroductionCocos/en.md

 #Cocos launcher

-With Cocos launcher, you can quickly create projects, import projects and submit your games.
+With Cocos launcher, you can quickly create projects, import projects and integrate with SDKs.

 ### 1. New Project ###